autocarrrot/Mouse-Flow-Gestures/README.md

                                                   action, live
 ```

-While a window action is armed, an **OSD** near the bottom of the screen tells you exactly what is about to happen — *"Move to Desktop 3 ▸"*, *"Pin to all desktops"*, *"Always on top: ON"*.
+While a window action is armed, an **OSD** near the bottom of the screen tells you exactly what is about to happen — *"Move to Desktop 3 ▸"*, *"Pin to all desktops"*, *"Snap left"*.

 Which actions skip the preview is one line in the script: